clickstorm/cs_seo/Documentation/Administrator/Index.rst

 Give your server access to the frontend.
 Include the following line in your .htaccess file and replace the x with the IP from the server.

+Order allow,deny
 Allow from xxx.xxx.xxx.xxx

+You could also use the domain instead of the IP.

+Allow from .mydomian.com